littlezaide/haggadah/02_beforethemeal.md

 **The sederboss lifts up the roasted shank-bone and answers:**

 Pesakh refers to the sacrifical Lamb, and is symbolized by this shank-bone.
-Our ancestors ate them while the Temple was in existence, as  a sacrifice for Passover, since the Lord passed over the jewish houses when He smote the Egyptian first born.
-In so doing, the Lord saved us all kinds of distress, and so the sacrificial lamb has become symbolic of the hope that we always be shielded from affliction, and that every trace of slavery and oppression is forever extinguished from humanity.
+Our ancestors ate them while the Temple was in existence, as  a sacrifice for Passover, since  the jewish houses were passed over when all the Egyptian first born were smote.
+In so doing, the Lord saved us all kinds of distress, and so the sacrificial lamb has become symbolic of the hope that we always be shielded from affliction, and that every trace of slavery and oppression is always and forever extinguished from humanity.

 ### Matzah - the unleavened rushed crackerbread ###